torpakwastaken/discord-wikipedia-bot/README.md

 A simple Discord bot that fetches data from Wikipedia and sends it into the Discord chat channel with a link.
-Only two Python libraries are needed for this.
+You only need two things for this.
 (Not counting hosting)

-code pip install discord.py
+1-) code pip install discord.py

 AND

-pip install wikipedia-api
+2-) pip install wikipedia-api

 Then create your own bot by going here and creating one.
 URL: (https://discord.com/developers/applications) Get your bot token and replace it with: